OmarGonD/googleAnalyticsReports/README.md

 The goal of googleAnalyticsReports is to clean data from GA API and generate some standard plots for you.

 This package expects that the user already has data from GA, and especially, that this data has a column: `sourceMedium` to work on.
+This means that in order tu clean the data, `sourceMedium` must be present as a dimension in the call to the API.

 You could use the `googleAnalyticsR` from Mark Edmonson to make a call like the following to the `GA API`: